HonzaMat/PyOpenocdClient/doc/py_openocd_client/quickstart.rst

 (e.g. ``tcl port 1234``).

-To make OpenOCD accessible remotely from remote network machines, not just the localhost, use OpenOCD command `bindto`_ (e.g. ``bindto 0.0.0.0``).
+To make OpenOCD accessible remotely from remote network machines, not just from the localhost, use OpenOCD command `bindto`_ (e.g. ``bindto 0.0.0.0``).
-Note that the TCL connection to OpenOCD is not encrypted or authenticated, and for that reason it should only be used within trusted network environments.
+Note that the TCL connection to OpenOCD is not encrypted nor authenticated, and for that reason it should only be used within trusted network environments.

 .. _tcl port: https://openocd.org/doc/html/Server-Configuration.html#index-tcl-port